ellisalgernon/PROJECT-SKYRIM/README.md

   * It is recommened you do not touch the dragon timer, however anything else can be changed to your liking.

 Once you are finished, click "*Begin Adventure*", you will now be moved to character creation.

-> Before getting started, check out the **sticky posts** in the support channels on discord for known bug fixes, some of which may require a new game.

 # 6 Final Things
 Skyrim's script engine struggles already when dealing with a vanilla game - in a modded experience, any little instability becomes magnified.
 Therefore: Do not change cells multiple times in quick succession, give scripts a chance to <ins>**catch up**</ins>.